RakhithJK/dbeaver-dbeaver-wiki/Spelling.md

 ### Activation

-The spelling function is enabled by default but can be customized to user requirements.
+The spelling function is enabled by default but can be customized to your requirements.

 Disable the spelling function by unchecking the box next to **Enable spell checking** in Preferences.